Document Type

 Abstract

-Could cooperation among strangers be facilitated by adaptations that use sparse information from first and second impressions to accurately predict cooperative behavior?
-If so, does more of this information lead to more accurate predictions?
-We hypothesize that predictions are influenced by stereotypes, descriptions, appearance, and contextualized behavioral history available for first and second impressions.
+Could cooperation among strangers be facilitated by adaptations that use sparse information to accurately predict cooperative behaviour?
+We hypothesize that predictions are influenced by beliefs, descriptions, appearance, and behavioural history available for first and second impressions.
 We also hypothesize that predictions improve when more information is available.
 We conducted a two-part study.
-First, we recorded thin-slice videos of university students just before their choices in a repeated Prisoner’s Dilemma (PD) with matched partners.
+First, we recorded thin-slice videos of university students just before their choices in a repeated Prisoner’s Dilemma with matched partners.
 Second, a worldwide sample of raters evaluated each player using either videos, photos, only gender labels, or neither images nor labels.
-Raters guessed players’ first-round PD choices and then their second-round choices after reviewing first-round behavioral histories.
-Our design allows us to investigate the incremental effects of gender, appearance, and behavioral history gleaned during first and second impressions.
-Predictions become more accurate as treatments incrementally add gender, appearance, and behavioral history, but predictions from videos are no more accurate than from photos.
-These results demonstrate how predictive mind reading abilities function under sparse information conditions, helping explain why conditional cooperation is common among strangers.
+Raters guessed players’ first-round Prisoner’s Dilemma choices and then their second-round choices after reviewing first-round behavioural histories.
+Our design allows us to investigate incremental effects of gender, appearance, and behavioural history gleaned during first and second impressions.
+Predictions become more accurate and better-than-chance when either gender, appearance, or behavioural history are added.
+However, these effects were not incrementally cumulative.
+Predictions from treatments showing player appearance were no more accurate than from treatments revealing gender labels and predictions from videos were no more accurate than from photos.
+These results demonstrate how people accurately predict cooperation under sparse information conditions, helping explain why conditional cooperation is common among strangers.

 Comments